 The initial response from the C-suite may be that IT needs to do it.
-But It’s not that simple.
+But it’s not that simple.
 IT isn’t always the best option; there are actually two very good answers to the question:

 - IT – Even though IT is overburdened, they are the right choice when it comes to groups providing the highest of elevated permissions.
 Administrator-type groups, and any groups that provide access to entire applications, platforms, virtual environments, etc., should be attested to by IT.

 - Users – IT isn’t always current on exactly how a group is being used.
 In many cases, a user closer to the daily usage of a group is a better choice.
 Details like who should be a member, and whether permissions meet (or even exceed) those needed for users to be productive may be more accurate with a user performing the attestation.
-To be clear, you don’t want just any user in charge of attestation; think line of business owners, a department head, etc.
+To be clear, you don’t want just any user in charge of attestation; think the line of business owners, a department head, etc.

 There are likely far more groups in your organization than IT personnel.
-So, an added benefit of having a user perform the attestation is that each group can have a different user associated as its’ owner.
+So, an added benefit of having a user perform the attestation is that each group can have a different user associated as its owner.

-How Should Group Attestation Be Done?
+How should Group Attestation be done?

 At the end of the day, the most important thing is that the right individual within the organization frequently attests that a group is correctly configured.

-A Mix of Manual Work, Policy, and Process
+- A mix of manual Work, Policy, and Process

-Use Automated Workflows
+- Use Automated Workflows

 Using a Group Lifecycle Management solution simplifies this process dramatically.
-Membership changes done via such a solution can include the need for an approval from the owner in the workflow.
+Membership changes done via such a solution can include the need for approval from the owner in the workflow.
 Owners can be sent an automated reminder email and can attest a group’s necessity at a regular frequency.

-Making Group Attestation Happen
+- Making Group Attestation work